 - The College will have a designated key named contact for working with applicants and students from this background to ensure support is provided through recruitment to make an informed decision whilst the students are studying with the College and after they have obtained their intended qualification.

 - The key named contact at the Ilford Campus is Petra Aksu, who can be contacted at email@example.com

 - The key named contact at the Gants Hill Campus is Luminita Agache, who can be contacted at firstname.lastname@example.org

 - The key named contact at the Broadstairs Campus is John David Karicka, who can be contacted at email@example.com

 - The College will hold regular staff training sessions with key staff to ensure appropriate support is provided and raise awareness of the needs of GTRSB students and staff.

-- The community is essential and the College commits to linking with relevant organisations to share good practices on supporting students from GTRSB backgrounds.
+- The community is essential, and the College commits to linking with relevant organisations to share good practices for supporting students from GTRSB backgrounds.

 - The College will promote the GTRSB Pledge to students to raise awareness of the initiatives put in place to provide an open and safe environment for students of this background.

 - Strengthening links with Schools and Colleges will help the College target students during key learning stages where they can make an informed decision regarding Higher Education.